msc-ai-lab/thesis-project/data/llm/llm_instructions.md

 - Grad-CAM: The blue colouring over the lesion indicates the model did not detect malignancy-supporting features in the lesion itself, which led to the "Benign" prediction.
 The warm colours in surrounding areas show the model evaluated those regions for malignancy features, but the absence of such features within the lesion was a decisive factor.
 - SHAP: The analysis shows that the dark green features to the left and to the right of the lesion most strongly influenced the AI's prediction toward "Benign".
 - The fact that both visual methods do not seem to be focused on the same area of the image may be a reason for concern.
 Bare in mind, this may also reveal the complexity of how deep learning models process visual information.
-- Influence Function: The AI's decision was most influenced by similar cases that were diagnosed as "Benign".
-95% of the most influential cases were "Benign", while 5% were "Malignant".
+- Influence Function: 95% of the most influential training cases were diagnosed as "Benign", while only 5% were diagnosed as "Malignant".
 However, 8% of these influential training samples were originally misclassified during training, which raises concerns about the reliability of the model's reasoning foundation and strongly warrants careful human review to validate the AI assessment.

 **What This Means**

-Given the high confidence of the model (88.29%) and high percentage of influential cases that are "Benign" (95%), the analysed change on the skin is likely benign in its nature.
+Given the high confidence of the model (88.29%) and high percentage of influential training cases that were diagnosed as "Benign" (95%), the analysed change on the skin is likely benign in its nature.
 However, considering the disagreement between Grad-CAM and SHAP visualisations and a concerning 8% misclassification rate among influential training samples, careful human review of this AI analysis is recommended.

 **Important Limitations**